 - Hours: Mon-Tues, 12 pm-3 pm and 7 pm-12 am; Wed-Sat 12 pm-3 pm and 7 pm-1 am; Sat.
 12 pm-4 pm and 7 pm-1 am; Sun.
 12 pm-4 pm

-- Cuisine: French Basque and Southwest (regional).
-Giant mixed salads, Basque-style chicken (recommended), cassoulet, potatoes with ham and cantal cheese, and piperade (Basque-style egg scramble with vegetables) are among the house specialties.
+- Menu and Cuisine Type: French Basque and Southwest (regional).
+The menu features giant mixed salads, Basque-style chicken (recommended), cassoulet, potatoes with ham and cantal cheese, and piperade (Basque-style egg scramble with vegetables) are among the house specialties.

 - Drinks: Wine list; beer and cider